Pocket Squares | Rules and Etiquette in 2023

 Colours that sit beside each other on the colour wheel form an analogous relationship.
 In the example below shades of reds, oranges and just a hint of yellow harmonise beautifully.

-Saint George & The Dragon By Moreau
+Styling a Warm-Toned Pocket Square: Saint George & The Dragon By Moreau

-Black and Whites
+Black and White

 You may be wondering why there are no blacks or whites on the colour wheel.
 That's because they're not technically colours and would sit at the centre of the wheel.
 Blacks provide shades when mixed with colours, while whites provide tints.

 What this does mean is when you a pairing either a very dark or a very lightly coloured jacket you really are working with a blank canvas.
-A good rule of thumb is to choose brighter vibrant colours in summer and more muted, earthy colours in winter, but really it comes down to personal choice, you can't really go wrong!
+A good rule of thumb is to choose brighter vibrant colours in summer and more muted, earthy colours in winter, but it comes down to personal choice, you can't really go wrong!

 The tuxedo below looks brilliant when paired with the red accent.
-For black tie events as long as you're wearing a black bow tie, you can really be bold with your colour choices.
+For black tie events as long as you're wearing a black bow tie, you can be bold with your colour choices.

 The Death of Major Peirson